 Quarter Ending Due Date

 JanFebMar.
 March 31 April 30

-AprMay-June July-AugSept.
-June 30 Sept.
-30 July 31 Oct.
+AprMay-June June 30 July 31

+July-AugSept.
+Sept.
+30 Oct.
 31

 OctNovDec.
 Dec.
 31 Jan.
 31

-If you made deposits on time in full payment of the taxes for a quarter, you have 10 more days after the above due date to file.
-Your return will be considered timely filed if it is properly addressed and mailed First-Class or sent by an IRS designated delivery service on or before the due date.
-See Circular E for more information on IRS designated delivery services.
-If the due date for filing a return falls on a Saturday, Sunday, or legal holiday, you may file the return on the next business day.
+If you made deposits on time in full payment of your taxes for a quarter, you have 10 more days after the above due dates to file.
+Your return will be considered timely filed if it is properly addressed and mailed First-Class or sent by an IRS-designated delivery service on or before the applicable due date.
+See Circular E (Pub.
+15) for more information on IRS-designated delivery services.
+If the due date for filing a return falls on a Saturday, Sunday, or legal holiday, you may file your return on the next business day.